Ready to write your book?

 How we work together

 With my ongoing support your book gets traction and the writing gets done.
-You can be located anywhere in the world as we typically work together via Skype or Zoom video, meeting twice a month.
+You can be located anywhere in the world as we typically work together via Zoom video, meeting twice a month.
 In between sessions you send me chunks of writing and I review, offering high-level feedback and an assignment for next steps.
 You can communicate with me via email anytime.

 In person book coaching